France seeks to fend off blame for FCA-Renault deal collapse

 But one banker who has worked on several FCA and car industry deals in the past said: “There are few alternatives available for FCA, I think they’ll try again with Renault.”

-The collapse of the FCA-Renault deal followed days of bickering between France and Italy over Paris’s demands.
+The collapse of the FCA-Renault deal also followed days of bickering between France and Italy over Paris’s demands.

 “When politicians try to intervene in economic matters, it doesn’t always help.
 I won’t comment further, if FCA withdrew its offer it’s because it didn’t see an economic advantage, or other type of advantage,” Deputy Prime Minister and 5-Star leader Luigi Di Maio told Italian state radio on Thursday.

-Reporting by Laurence Frost and Sudip Kar-Gupta in Paris, Silvia Aloisi and Giulio Piovaccari in Milan; Editing by Mark Potter and Keith Weir
+Reporting by Laurence Frost and Sudip Kar-Gupta in Paris; Silvia Aloisi and Giulio Piovaccari in Milan; Arnos Schuetze in Frankfurt and Pamela Barbaglia; Editing by Mark Potter and Keith Weir